python/devguide/committing.rst

 bandwidth.

-Go to the main repository's Web page (http://hg.python.org/cpython/); there you find a box labelled "server-side clone".
-Enter the relative path of the repository you want to create on the server, for example ``features/mywork``;
+Go to the main repository's Web page (http://hg.python.org/cpython/); there you find a button labelled "server-side clone", which you can click on to display a Web form.
+Enter the relative path of the repository you want to create on the server, for example ``features/mywork``; and press the button.
-and press the button.
 A new repository gets created on the server with all the changesets of the original repository (it will seem very fast; this is normal).

 You can now do a local clone of this repository on your disk::